686udjie/Pinitu/README.md

 # Status

-The app, as it stands now, works but has no real use case.
-For now, it just displays the home feed of a user's Pinterest account.
-My goal for this project is similar to what you can find [here](https://github.com/Notsfsssf/pixez-flutter).
-I have tested this initial release on both iOS and Android; both should work (on emulators and actual `.ipa` and `.apk` files).
+The app, as it stands now, is functional and good enough for me.
+All the features I wanted are implemented.
+If there’s a feature you’d like, feel free to open an issue or submit a pull request.
+The only thing left for me to implement is the presets feature for iOS devices, which isn’t very crucial for me at the moment.
+Hopefully you can find value in this project!

 # Stuff That Needs Improvement (Roadmap)

-- The image quality is very inconsistent.
-The goal is to achieve the same quality as what you find on Pinterest, which should be possible with the logic I currently have.
+~~The image quality is very inconsistent.
+The goal is to achieve the same quality as what you find on Pinterest, which should be possible with the logic I currently have.~~ DONE

 ~~Image appearance: some images get cropped because I hardcoded the size of each element in the canvas.
 I need to add logic to make it dynamic because not every image has the same aspect ratio.~~ DONE

 ~~Once the image quality issue is solved, add a downloader.
-For now, I am aiming for images only, but video downloads will come later.~~ DONE (vids will come in the future)
+For now, I am aiming for images only, but video downloads will come later.~~ DONE

-- Add support for videos.
+~~Add support for videos.
 This is already implemented, but during testing, no videos were shown.
-It needs more work.
+It needs more work.~~ DONE

 ~~Add a search feature.~~ DONE